 Coping Continued, Emotional Preparation for Labour, and the Basics of Breastfeeding

 - The Gate Theory of Pain Inhibition in Action –Mother Massage

 - Pregnant Women: Exploring your Concerns Surrounding Birth through Guided Imagery and Artwork

 - Common Newborn Concerns

 - Nourishing Community

 The MotherWit Birth Essentials Prenatal Classes are held at 5726 Sherbrooke W Suite 214

 MotherWit requires a non-refundable deposit of $50 to hold your place in the class.

-Please contact email@example.com for further info or to register.
+Please contact firstname.lastname@example.org for further info or click here to register.